awsdocs/aws-codebuild-user-guide/doc_source/sample-buildspec-artifact-naming.md

   name: $Env:TEST_ENV_VARIABLE-$Env:AWS_REGION
 ```

- For more information, see [Build Specification Reference for AWS CodeBuild](build-spec-ref.md)\.
+ For more information, see [Build Specification Reference for CodeBuild](build-spec-ref.md)\.